 But what will these "glorious bodies" enable us to do?
 What are they for?
 The writer here suggests that they will be given to us so we can do what is impossible for us to do now: joyfully praise God forever!

-This does not sound like a reward or heaven because we get tired just standing for two songs but our glorious bodies will not only enable us to do this, it will also enable us to want to do it, enjoy doing it and do it in a perfect way.
+This does not sound like a reward or heaven because we get tired just standing for two songs during a worship service but our glorious bodies will not only enable us to do this, it will also enable us to want to do it, enjoy doing it and do it in a perfect way.

 There is no purer reality than the created praising the creator forever: there is no higher joy, insight, pleasure, expression or activity.
 The created praising the creator takes in everything that is right, good, worthy and edifying.

-So the writer prophecies the final reality in which the glorified saints will be empowered to do what they desire to do and that which gives them the ultimate pleasure: praising God forever.
+So the writer prophecizes about the final reality in which the glorified saints will be empowered to do what they desire to do and that which gives them the ultimate pleasure: praising God forever.